No Bake Energy Bites

 • Place all the ingredients together in a large bowl and mix with a spoon or spatula until well incorporated.

-• Cover the bowl and place in the refrigerator to set for half hour.
+• Cover the bowl and place in the refrigerator to set for 30 minutes.

-• Once chilled, remove from the fridge, use a cookie scoop to form the mixture into balls and roll with your hands.
+• Once chilled, remove from the fridge.
+Use a 1.5 tablespoon-size spring-loaded cookie scoop to scoop the mixture into 18 balls and roll with your hands.

 • Enjoy immediately or refrigerate for 7-10 days.